boeni-industries/aico/docs/architecture/index.md

 ## Autonomous Agency Architecture

-AICO's autonomous agency is built on a multi-layered architecture that enables genuine self-directed behavior:
+AICO's autonomous agency is built on a multi-layered architecture that enables genuine self-directed behavior, working in concert with the Personality Simulation and Emotion Simulation modules:

 ### Agency Layers